 The basic and diluted EPS calculation is based on the following weighted average shares outstanding ("WASO") of Liberty's common stock.
-Excluded from diluted EPS for the periods from January 1, 2016 through the Recapitalization and for the year ended December 31, 2015 are 23 million and 22 million potential common shares, respectively, primarily due to warrants issued in connection with the Bond Hedge Transaction (as defined and discussed in note 10) because their inclusion would be anti-dilutive.
+Excluded from diluted EPS for the periods from January 1, 2016 through the Recapitalization are 23 million potential common shares, primarily due to warrants issued in connection with the Bond Hedge Transaction (as defined and discussed in note 10) because their inclusion would be anti-dilutive.

-January 1, 2016

-through Year ended

-April 15, 2016 December 31, 2

-number of share es in millions
+January 1, 2016 through April 15, 2016 number of shares in millions

-Basic WASO 335 338
+Basic WASO 335

-Potentially dilutive shares 2 2
+Potentially dilutive shares 2

-Diluted WASO 337 340
+Diluted WASO 337